abhirambuilds/mini-projects-2025/project-4-markdown-blog/README.md

 Secure Logout

-⚙️ How It Works
+How It Works

-Users register with a username, email, and password

-Posts are stored as Markdown files in /posts

-Markdown is converted to HTML for display

-SQLite stores user accounts & roles

-Admin users have full control over posts & accounts
+Users register with a username, email, and password.
+Posts are stored as Markdown files in the posts folder.
+Markdown is converted to HTML for display.
+SQLite stores user accounts and roles.
+Admin users have full control over posts and accounts.

-🔌 API Endpoints
+API Endpoints

-Public & User Routes
+Public & User Routes:

 GET / → Homepage with all posts